Refund Policy

 WHAT’S INCLUDED IN THE REGISTRATION FEE?

-Included in the registration fee is up to 8 games (weather permitting) and for U8 and above, State Certified Referees.
-Scooters and U6 coaches will referee their own games.
+Included in the registration fee is up to 10 games (weather permitting) and for U8 and above, State Certified Referees.
+U6 coaches will referee their own games.
 Your player will also be covered under our league’s insurance in case your player has an injury at a practice or game; insurance does not cover Covid-19 related care or services.
 In the Fall, there is a 3v3 tournament for U8 and above.
-In the Spring there is a Round Robin Tournament for U8 and U10.
-We have a 5-v-5 tournament for U12 in the Spring.
-In addition to that, we will have a U14 vs Coaches game in the Spring.
+In the Spring there are player vs parents games at the end of the season.
+We also have a 5-v-5 tournament for U12 in the Spring.

 What does it cost?